TulshiDas39/LithiumGit/README.md

 - **💻 Cross-Platform Support**: LithiumGit works everywhere you code: Windows, macOS, and Linux.

 - **⚡ Customizable Workflows**: Tailor the application to fit your unique development needs.
-Customize shortcuts, automate repetitive tasks, and more!

 ---